AGiorgetti/agiorgetti.github.io/_drafts/migrate-svn-to-git.md

 To choose which of them you want to push to the remote Git repository you just have to perform a checkout on each and every one of them:

 {% highlight bat %}
-git checkout remotes/svn/branchName
+git checkout svn/branchName (you get a detached branch) git checkout -b svn/branchName
 {% endhighlight %}

 If you want to import all of them, you can issue this commands to the Git bash:

 {% highlight bat %}
-for remote in `git branch -r`; do git branch --track $remote; done git svn fetch --all
+for remote in `git branch -r`; do git checkout $remote; git checkout -b $remote; done
 {% endhighlight %}

 If you now list all your branches again, your will see some more local branches (in white).